-In this State-of-the-Art part, we have depicted an overview of several past and current approaches for context-aware systems, adapted human-system interactions, privacy enforcement and social communications and activities.
-We have identified the assets of semantic technologies in all these domains, and several issues.
+We have depicted an overview of several past and current semantically-powered approaches of context-aware systems, adapted human-system interactions, privacy enforcement and social communications and activities.
+We will now propose several research leads towards Social Ambient Intelligence based on semantic technology.